Atrovent Inhaler (20mcg)

 - Finding it difficult to focus

-Atrovent Warnings and drug interactions
+Atrovent warnings and drug interactions

 The Atrovent inhaler may interact with other medicines you are using.

 Before you take Atrovent, you should inform your doctor and pharmacist if you are currently taking any other prescription or non-prescription medicine.
-It is equally important that you let them know about any herbal remedies, vitamins or supplements you are currently using, as these may interact with your treatment.

-You should make sure your doctor is aware if you are currently taking any of the following:
+In particular, you should make sure your doctor is aware if you are currently taking any of the following:

 - Any other anticholinergic medicines, including those for COPD, irritable bowel syndrome, coughs or urinary incontinence